 “Hells’ teeth it’s half past eight!”
 I screamed, throwing myself out of bed and onto Jess’ who was next to me.

 “OHMYGOD WHAT IS THAT!?” she shrieked, jumping up and trying to smother me with a pillow.

 “WHO’S BEING MURDERED?”
 Nicola yelled, running at Jess’ bed, wand in hand.

 “JESS WE’LL SAVE YOU!”
 Molly shouted, leaping on top of me and attempting to beat me to death.

 “Guys it’s me, it’s me!”
 I yelped.
 The beating and attempted smothering ceased and I sighed in relief.

 “Woops sorry Lil, so erm why are you on my bed?”
 Jess asked.
 I paused.
-Why was I on her bed again- OHMYGOD IT’S EIGHT THIRTY!
+I tried to remember why I was on her bed - OHMYGOD IT WAS EIGHT THIRTY!

 “IT’S EIGHT THIRTY WE’RE GONNA BE SO LATE!”

 The others started shouting and scrambling around to find clothes and books.